warezoid/bitcointags/docs/DOCUMENTATION.md

 **Intercommunication**
 Intercommunication can be understood as the process of exchanging information about newly stored data and data needed for the checksum process between the GUI and the content script.

 The GUI initiates the communication by sending a message to the content script using the Chrome Tabs API about the newly saved data.
 The content script receives the message and retrieves the current data from the synchronous storage.
-This is followed by the data update process, which is described in more detail in the [Tag setting](#tag-setting) section, and the checksum process, which is described below.
+This is followed by the data update process, which is described in more detail in the [Loading data](#loading-data) section, and the checksum process, which is described below.

 The code that initiates the intercommunication is also found below and follows the data storage code above.